ghjffbali/hci2group5-a1/README.md

 HCI 2 Group 5 Assignment 1
 =============

-A Eclipse Android project for HCI 2 Group 5 Assignment 1
+An Eclipse Android project for HCI 2 Group 5 Assignment 1

 SDK used:
 -------